smoores-dev/storyteller/docs/docs/how-it-works/the-algorithm.md

 At the core of the Storyteller system is its [alignment algorithm](https://gitlab.com/smoores/storyteller/-/blob/main/web/synchronize/synchronizer.ts?ref_type=heads).
-This algorithm is responsible for taking an audiobook (as any number of mp4, m4a, m4b, or mp3 files, or zip archives of those file types) and an ebook (as an epub file) and producing a new epub file with guided narration support.
+This algorithm is responsible for taking an audiobook (as any number of audio files or zip archives of audio files) and an ebook (as an epub file) and producing a new epub file with guided narration support.
 This process is known as forced alignment.

 ## Background: EPUB and Media Overlays